 The Company has a credit facility with a borrowing capacity of \$45.0 million in the form of a revolving line of credit, expiring in November 2018.
 Prior to the IPO, the Company had a credit facility with a borrowing capacity of \$120.0 million, consisting of a \$75.0 million senior term loan and a \$45.0 million revolving line of credit.
-In connection with the IPO, the Company repaid its outstanding \$75.0 million senior term loan and the majority of the revolving line of credit.
-Assuming continued compliance with covenants, the Company has the ability to borrow under the revolving line of credit; however, the amounts repaid on the senior term loan cannot be re-borrowed.
-As of April 1, 2014, the Company had \$6.6 million outstanding and \$35.6 million available for borrowing under the credit facility.
-Outstanding letters of credit aggregating \$2.8 million reduce the amount of borrowings available under the agreement.
-The credit facility bore interest at rate a of 3.25% for the first quarter of 2014.
-The Company was in compliance with all of its debt covenants as of April 1, 2014.
+In the second quarter of 2013 the Company repaid its outstanding \$75.0 million senior term loan and the majority of the revolving line of credit.

+As of July 1, 2014, the Company had \$9.6 million outstanding and \$31.8 million available for borrowing under the credit facility.
+Outstanding letters of credit aggregating \$3.6 million reduce the amount of borrowings available.
+The credit facility bore interest at a rate of 3.25% in both of the first two quarters of 2014.
+The Company was in compliance with all of its debt covenants as of July 1, 2014.